Cyfrin/Updraft/courses/blockchain-basics/1-basics/12-signing-transactions/+page.md

 ### Importance of Hiding Private Keys

-Your Metamask account's private key is accessible through `Account Details` > `Show Private Key`.
+Your MetaMask account's private key is accessible through `Account Details` > `Show Private Key`.
 You'll be asked to provide a password, again underscoring the importance of keeping this key safe.

 Anyone with access to your private key can perform and sign transactions, on your behalf consequently making it absolutely vital to safeguard private keys.

-> **Note:** As an interesting side note, wallet addresses, like the one Metamask provided to you, are actually derived from your public key.
+> **Note:** As an interesting side note, wallet addresses, like the one MetaMask provided to you, are actually derived from your public key.
 A public key is passed through the Ethereum Hashing Algorithm, the last 20 bytes of the resulting hash is the address!

 ### Wrap Up